numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 3. ``__dtype_get_pyitem__(self, item_pointer, base_obj) -> object``
    (initially hidden for new style user defined datatypes, may be exposed on user request).
-This corresponds to the ``arr.item()`` method which is also used by ``arr.tolist()`` and returns python floats instead of NumPy floats.
+This corresponds to the ``arr.item()`` method which is also used by ``arr.tolist()`` and returns e.g. Python floats instead of NumPy floats.

 (The above is meant for C-API.
-A Python side API would have to use byte buffers or similar to implement this, which may be useful for prototyping.)
+A Python-side API would have to use byte buffers or similar to implement this, which may be useful for prototyping.)

 These largely corresponds to the current definitions.
-When a certain scalar has a known (different) dtype, NumPy may in the future using casting instead of ``__dtype_setitem__``.
+When a certain scalar has a known (different) dtype, NumPy may in the future use casting instead of ``__dtype_setitem__``.
-A user datatype is (initially) expected to implement ``__dtype_setitem__`` for its own ``DType.type`` and all basic python scalars it wishes to support (e.g. integers, floats, datetime).
+A user datatype is (initially) expected to implement ``__dtype_setitem__`` for its own ``DType.type`` and all basic Python scalars it wishes to support (e.g. integers, floats, datetime).
-In the future a function "``known_scalar``" may be added to allow a user dtype to signal which python scalars it can store directly.
+In the future a function "``known_scalar``" may be added to allow a user dtype to signal which Python scalars it can store directly.

 **Example:**